d2l-ai/d2l-en/chapter_optimization/adadelta.md

     \Delta \mathbf{x}_t & = \rho \Delta\mathbf{x}_{t-1} + (1 - \rho) \mathbf{x}_t^2
 \end{aligned}$$

 The difference to before is that we perform updates with the rescaled gradient $\mathbf{g}_t'$ which is computed by taking the ratio between the average squared rate of change and the average second moment of the gradient.
 The use of $\mathbf{g}_t'$ is purely for notational convenience.
 In practice we can implement this algorithm without the need to use additional temporary space for $\mathbf{g}_t'$.
-As before $\eta$ is a parameter ensuring nontrivial numerical results, i.e. avoiding zero step size or infinite variance.
+As before $\eta$ is a parameter ensuring nontrivial numerical results, i.e., avoiding zero step size or infinite variance.
 Typically we set this to $\eta = 10^{-5}$.

 ## Implementation